5-choosability of graphs with crossings far apart

 \begin{problem} Does there exist a constant $d$ such that whenever $G$ is a planar graph with list assignment $L$ that gives a list of size one or five to each vertex and the distance between any pair of vertices with list of size one is at least $d$, then $G$ is $L$-colorable? \end{problem}

-Starting with a similar technique as used in this paper, we were able to give a positive answer to this problem (which we present in a separate paper~\cite{LidDvoMohPos}).
+Building upon the ideas of this paper, we were able to give a positive answer to this problem, which we present in a separate paper~\cite{LidDvoMohPos}.

-We start with giving the proof of the basic statement for planar graphs in Section~\ref{sec-planar}.
-In Section~\ref{sec-main} we then generalize it by allowing crossings and $4$-lists subject to distance constraints, obtaining the proof of Theorem~\ref{thm-main0}.
+We start with giving the new proof of $5$-choosability of planar graphs in Section~\ref{sec-planar}.
+After introducing some terminology in Section~\ref{sec-term}, we formulate a strengthening of Theorem~\ref{thm-main0} suitable for the inductive argument in Section~\ref{sec-main}.
+We give a proof of this more general statement in Section~\ref{sec-maingen}.